 Hemlock is native to Europe and western Asia and was introduced into North America as an ornamental plant.
 It is frequently found in the US and southern Canada.
-Hemlock typically grows near fences, roadsides, ditches, abandoned construction sites, pastures, crops, and fields, where it can be confused with harmless plants.
-Accidental poisonings have occurred when people mistook the root for parsnip, leaves for parsley, or seeds for anise.
+Hemlock typically grows along streams or rivers, and near fences, roadsides, ditches, abandoned construction sites, pastures, crops, and fields.
+Some people have been poisoned by hemlock after confusing it for harmless plants.
+Accidental poisonings have occurred when people mistook the plant for parsnip, parsley, wild celery, or anise.

 Pregnancy and breast-feeding: Use of hemlock is UNSAFE and can be fatal.

 Children: Use of hemlock is UNSAFE and can be fatal, especially in children.
 Children can be poisoned by even small amounts of hemlock.
 Some children have died after eating leaves or using hollow hemlock stems as peashooters, flutes, or whistles.

 We currently have no information for HEMLOCK overview.

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.

 This copyrighted material is provided by Natural Medicines Comprehensive Database Consumer Version.
 Information from this source is evidence-based and objective, and without commercial influence.
 For professional medical information on natural medicines, see Natural Medicines Comprehensive Database Professional Version.